GIScience/ohsome-api/.github/ISSUE_TEMPLATE/feature_request.md

 Describe the use case which would benefit from this enhancement.

 ### Request Description
 Add a clear description about the enhancement.
-Please be specific about the features you would like to have.
+Please be specific about the feature you would like to have.

 ### Additional Information
-Add any other information, examples, screenshots, etc. about the feature request here.
+Add any other information, examples, screenshots, possible workarounds, etc. about the feature request here.
+You may indicate how important the enhancement is for your use case and whether or not you would be willing to support the development (from coding a pull request, to helping as a beta tester).

-### Notes
-Please consider to label your enhancement request [e.g. `priority:low`, `documentation`, etc.].